 1875 – 1882

 This year, the logo became similar to the real one for the first time.
 If, before that, all the signs resembled a hastily sketched sketch, then the emblem of 1875 includes traced elements of the stars and the month.
-At the same time, the Moon acquires human features with eyes, nose, and mouth.
+At the same time, the Moon acquires human features with eyes, a nose, and a mouth.
 The company has a great impact on people.
 As the stars and the moon light up the night, Procter & Gamble products make life brighter and cleaner.

 1882 – 1890